spatialos/gdk-for-unity/docs/workflows/remote-profiling.md

 ## 3. Upload worker assemblies & launch deployment

-Use the Deployment Launcher feature module to upload the built out worker assemblies and launch a deployment.
+Use the [Deployment Launcher feature module]({{urlRoot}}/modules/deployment-launcher/overview) to upload the built out worker assemblies and launch a deployment.

-See the [feature module documentation]({{urlRoot}}/modules/deployment-launcher/overview) if you are unsure on how to do this.

 ## 4. Find the profiling port